parcel-bundler/website/src/configuration/package-json.md

 If the `browser` field is an [object](/features/module-resolution/#package.json-browser-field), `package.json#browser[pkgName]` can be used instead of `package.json#browser`.

-Note that there will always be at least one target, even with `main: false`(This doesn't mean that Parcel will do nothing when running parcel build src/index.js but that the default target will be used instead of main.)
+Note that there will always be at least one target, even with `main: false`.
+(So the default target will be used instead of `main`.)

 #### custom targets